Obluchatel/Power-Consumption-prize-calculator/README.md

 # Power-Consumption-prize-calculator

-Simple calculator of your power comsumption prize.
+Simple calculator of your power comsumption.